‘We Need to Unite’ Country Singer, Marie Osmond Offers To Perform At Trump Inauguration

 — Marcia La Resistance (@MarciaBunney) January 11, 2017

-In an official statement, the mother-of-two had revealed that “many grey areas about the offer” had stopped from performing, adding that it was crucial that she sang a song that would not sabotage her integrity as a musician especially when she had affinity for African Americans.
+In an official statement, the mother-of-two had revealed that “many gray areas about the offer” had stopped from performing, adding that it was crucial that she sang a song that would not sabotage her integrity as a musician especially when she had affinity for African Americans.

 “I requested to sing Strange Fruit as I felt it was the only song that would not compromise my artistic integrity and also as somebody who has a lot of love for all people, but has a special empathy as well for African American people and the #blacklivesmatter movement… I believe talent is a gift that should be used to heal the wounds of this world and to make the world a better place to live in.”